ooteniya1/resource-estimation/README.md

 *Table 1*

-From table 1 above, to achieve our performance target of minimum of 1000tps and maximum 0.06% allowed error rate, we need 4 pods with memory limits of 512mi and 480m of cpu. if we are to request a quota based on this, we would require 2 cores of cpu and 2Gi of memory in the namespace.
+From table 1 above, to achieve our performance target of minimum of 1000tps and maximum 0.06% allowed error rate, we need 4 pods with memory limits of 512mi and 480m of cpu.
+If we are to request a quota based on this, we would require 2 cores of cpu and 2Gi of memory in the namespace.
 Below is the configuration used for the above table.

 For a Bustable configuration:
 ```yaml